Karczel/TORment/README.md

 # TORment
-project that get Thailand's TOR document from multiple sites accessible in one place
+Web app that get Thailand's TOR document from multiple sites accessible in one place